Dirty Work (Austin Mahone song)

 "Dirty Work" is a song by American pop singer Austin Mahone.
 The song was released in the United States as a digital download on July 1, 2015.
 It was written and produced by The Monsters and the Strangerz, with additional songwriting from Mahone, Sean Douglas and Talay Riley.
 From 2017, Japanese comedian Blouson Chiemi started to use the song as the background music in a popular comedy routine, which led to the song peaking on the Japan Hot 100 Chart at number 4.
 In October 2017, the song was certified Platinum in Japan.

 Background and release

 In late June, Austin revealed the "Dirty Work" single artwork on Twitter, and announced that it would be released to iTunes on July 10, 2015.
 It was premiered on radio the next day, and given an early iTunes release on July 1, 2015.

 On November 17, 2015, Mahone released a "Dirty Work" remix featuring T-Pain for free on his official SoundCloud page.

 In 2017, "Dirty Work" became a sleeper hit in Japan after comedienne Blouson Chiemi began using it in her "Career Woman" comedy routine.
 After seeing her comedy routine, Mahone offered to collaborate with her, and a "Dirty Work" remix featuring Blouson Chiemi was released on iTunes on June 8, 2017.
+The song was featured in a commercial for NTT Docomo.
+The single was released as a CD in Japan on July 19, which includes two remixes of the song.